shiven751/Cross-Platform-Playlist-Integration-for-Music-Streaming/README.md

-download and run mainscript.py, after updating you details from spotify developer account and google cloud console
+Download the raw file and run mainscript.py, after updating you details from spotify developer account and google cloud console